 For himself or his family member- The whole amount paid on account of medical expenditure incurred on the health of the assessee or his family member should not exceed Rs.
 50,000.

 For Parents- The whole amount paid on account of any medical expenditure incurred on the health of any parent should not exceed Rs.
 50,000.

 Section 80D of Income Tax Act for AY 2021-22- Deduction limit Chart

 The following chart will clear all your doubts about the medical expenditure deduction limit under Section 80D of Income Tax Act for AY 2021-22.

 |Self and Family + Parents||Rs.
 50,000 (25000+25000)||Rs.
 5,000||Rs.
 50,000|

 |Self and Family + Senior Citizen Parents||Rs.
 75,000 (25000+50000)||Rs.
 5,000||Rs.
 75,000|

 |Self (Senior Citizen) and Family + Senior Citizen Parents||Rs.
 1,00,000 (50000+50000)||Rs.
 5,000||Rs.
 1,00,000|

-(****) Note 1- It covered the payment of medical insurance premium and central government health scheme.
+(****) Note 1- It covered the payment of medical insurance premiums and central government health schemes.

 Note 2- For claiming deduction under section 80D of Income Tax Act for AY 2021-22, the payment of medical insurance should be made through online banking, a cheque, draft, debit or credit card, etc i.e. other than cash payment.